 Below the table(s) for the current goal(s), you will see a table for each previous goal with the same information that you see in current goal tables.
 Above the table for each previous goal, you'll see the result (whether the goal was met) and a View Chart link, which you can select to see the goal chart.
 In the example above, the second table shows a previous goal; the goal was not met.

 In addition to the tables for current and previous goals, you will see an Other Assessments table that lists all assessments that do not apply to specific goals in the school year.
 If the student has never had a goal in the school year, this table is labeled "All Assessments" as shown in the example below.
 Like the goal tables, the Other Assessments or All Assessments table includes the date of each assessment, the activity/measure, and the score; however, it does not include the Rate of Improvement since that does not apply.

 In each table of assessments, the color of the circle next to each score shows the benchmark category that the score falls into.
-If norms and benchmarks aren't available for the student's grade and season, the circle is gray, but if you see a green check mark next to the score, that score would fall within the At/Above Benchmark category in the closest grade and season with benchmarks for the measure.
+If norms and benchmarks aren't available for the student's grade and season, the circle is gray, but if you see a green check mark next to the score, that score would fall within the At/Above Benchmark category in the nearest grade and season where benchmarks exist for the measure.
 (For Passage Oral Reading, when the student is assessed at another grade level, the benchmarks for the passage's grade level and the nearest season to the student's grade are used for the check mark.)